aaronbloomfield/ccc/hws/gradebook/index.md

 I need a new gradebook!
 Because Collab and my favorite spreadsheet programs are just not doing the job anymore.
 So I've decided to keep everybody's grades in a public blockchain.
 Your task is to implement this gradebook for me.

-Note: I'm going to to keep *real* grades in the gradebook.
+Note: I'm not going to to keep *real* grades in the gradebook.
 In addition to the fact that doing so would violate your privacy, it would also be a violation of [FERPA](https://www2.ed.gov/policy/gen/guid/fpco/ferpa/index.html).
 So only fake grades will be kept herein.
-And this is really a ridiculous use of gas.

 Admittedly, a gradebook of private grades being kept on a public blockchain is not the most realistic use of smart contracts.
-But it will introduce you to developing smart contracts.
+But it will introduce you to the concepts involved in developing smart contracts.
 And there are many very similar applications that would only require a few tweaks to the gradebook contract.
-There are organizations that coordinate through blockchains, and they have to keep some information on members; while not grades, it is the same concepts.
+There are organizations that coordinate through blockchains, and they have to keep some information on members; while not grades, it involves the same concepts.

 ### Pre-requisites